-- A. Unless the university dismisses a formal complaint, the university shall appoint an investigator to conduct an investigation of the allegations in the formal complaint. - B. The investigator shall provide the complainant and the respondent with a notice of investigation.
-The notice must include: - 1.
-The grievance process, including informal resolution options; - 2.
-The allegations of Title IX misconduct with sufficient detail for the respondent to prepare a response to the allegations, including but not limited to, the identity of the complainant as well as the date and location of the incident(s) if available; - 3.
+- 2. The allegations of Title IX misconduct with sufficient detail for the respondent to prepare a response to the allegations, including but not limited to, the identity of the complainant as well as the date and location of the incident(s) if available; - 3.
 A statement affirming the respondent is presumed not responsible for the alleged violation; - 4.
-The complainant and the respondent have the right to an advisor of their choice: - 5.
+The complainant and the respondent have the right to an advisor of their choice; - 5.
 The complainant and respondent have the right to inspect and review the evidence; and - 6.
-Information about any code of conduct rules which prohibit the complainant and respondent from knowingly making false statements or submitting false information during the disciplinary process. - C. The complainant and respondent must receive an amended notice of investigation any time additional charges are added during the course of an investigation.
-Formal complaints involving more than one complainant or respondent may be consolidated if they arise out of the same facts or circumstances. - D. shall: - Provide both the complainant and respondent an equal opportunity to provide witnesses (including fact and expert witnesses) who may be interviewed by the investigator, and other inculpatory and exculpatory evidence: - 2.
+Information about any code of conduct rules which prohibit the complainant and respondent from knowingly making false statements or submitting false information during the disciplinary process. - 3.
+The complainant and respondent shall receive an amended notice of investigation any time additional charges are added during the course of an investigation.
+Formal Title IX complaints involving more than one complainant or respondent may be consolidated if they arise out of the same facts or circumstances. - 4.
+The university's investigator shall do all of the following: - 1.
+Provide both the complainant and respondent an equal opportunity to provide witnesses (including fact and expert witnesses) who may be interviewed by the investigator, and other inculpatory and exculpatory evidence; - 2.
 Not restrict the ability of either the complainant or respondent to discuss the allegations under investigation or to gather and present relevant evidence; - 3.
-Provide the complainant and respondent the same opportunity to be accompanied by an advisor of their choice during meetings relating to the investigation but may limit the participation by the advisor so long as those limits are applied equally; - 4.
-Provide both the complainant and respondent equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in a formal complaint, including evidence upon which the university does not intend to rely in reaching a determination regarding responsibility, and inculpatory or exculpatory evidence whether obtained from a complainant, respondent, or other source, so that the complainant and respondent can meaningfully respond to the evidence prior to conclusion of the investigation.

-- E. As part of its investigation and disciplinary process, the university cannot access, consider, physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the complainant or consent to do so in relation to the investigation and disciplinary process. - F. The university's investigator generally shall complete the investigation and issue a final investigative report within ninety (90) days of the investigator's appointment.
-However, the investigator may extend the investigation's time frame where circumstances warrant.
+Provide the complainant and respondent the same opportunity to be accompanied by an advisor of their choice during meetings relating to the investigation but may limit the participation by the advisor so long as those limits are applied equally; - 5.
+As part of its investigation and disciplinary process, the university cannot access, consider, disclose, or otherwise use a complainant's or respondent's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the complainant or respondent, unless the university obtains the complainant's or respondent's voluntary, written consent to do so in relation to the investigation and disciplinary process. - 6.
+The university's investigator generally shall complete the investigation and issue a final investigative report within 90 days of the investigator's appointment.
+However, the investigator may extend the investigation's time frame where circumstances warrant. - 7.
+The disciplinary sanctions that may be imposed for misconduct under this policy range from a written reprimand through dismissal.